 It is recognised that individuals will have a different opinion on what is deemed unacceptable behaviour and what would require reporting, however the effect of that behaviour on colleagues should be considered and for the sake of consistency it should be agreed with employees what is reportable.
 By recording what is perceived as 'minor' incidents of violence management has the opportunity to take action and prevent any further escalation of violence.
 The process of recording and classifying incidents of violence can help to further tailor and improve preventative measures by highlighting important patterns and trends.
 It is important that the school determine who will investigate reports of violence and provide them with the necessary skills.

-An Oracle report should be completed as soon as possible after the violent/abusive event.
+- An Oracle report should be completed as soon as possible after the violent/ abusive event.
 A record should also be made in the school's serious incident book.
-Detailed guidance on the RIDDOR Regulations and on completing an Oracle report can be found here http://lccintranet2/corporate/web/view.asp?siteid=3726&pageid=15043&e=e#anchor 72811

-- Complaints and reports should be investigated swiftly (and confidentially where appropriate) - Details should be recorded of what happened, who was involved, what triggered the incident, place, conditions, time of day, witnesses - Witness statements should be collected as soon as possible by the manager investigating the Incident. - Management must investigate the underlying causes of the incident and record remedial actions required to minimise and control the risks.
-This will include appropriate sanctions. - The role of recognised trade union health and safety representatives includes carrying out investigations. - Investigations must not be looking to assign blame but to learn from an incident, how to improve the response if it occurs again and prevent a situation escalating into abuse or violence - Staff must be instructed in any changes made to safety systems and procedures

-• Management must check that new procedures have been implemented, are being followed and are effective.
+Detailed guidance on the RIDDOR Regulations and on completing an Oracle report are available here: https://schoolsportal.lancsngfl.ac.uk/corporate/web/view_sp.asp?siteid=3726&pa geid=15043&e=e - Complaints and reports should be investigated swiftly (and confidentially where appropriate) - Details should be recorded of what happened, who was involved, what triggered the incident, place, conditions, time of day and witnesses - Witness statements should be collected as soon as possible by the manager investigating the accident. - The Headteacher/school leaders must investigate the underlying causes of the incident and record remedial actions required to minimise and control the risks. - The role of recognised Trade Union health and safety representatives includes carrying out investigations. - Investigations must not be looking to assign blame but to learn from an incident how to improve the response if it occurs again and prevent a situation escalating into abuse or violence - Staff must be instructed in any changes made to safety systems and procedures - Management must check that new procedures have been implemented, are being followed and are effective.